definability/spec_crypt/lab3/README.md

 ## Excuses

-Sorry for this code...I needed to do it as fast as I can :(
+Sorry for this code...I needed to do this lab as fast as I can :(